-The faculty of the 2022 Summer Jazz Week has put together a YouTube play-list for students to do a little jazz listening in preparation of the July workshop.
-The list is annotated by each faculty member, detailing why they chose this song for you.
+The faculty and mentors of the 2023 Summer Jazz Week have put together a YouTube play-list for you, the students, to do a little jazz listening in preparation of the July workshop.
+The list is annotated by each contributor, detailing why they chose this song for you.

 Click YouTube icon for playlist

 Art Blakey and the Jazz Messengers- “A Night in Tunisia”

 This is a quintessential hard bop sound, and a night in Tunisia is an important standard to learn for Jam sessions.

 Sarah Vaughan- “All of Me" from Live in Japan